Contact for Cisco:

 • Children are not allowed in lab.

-• Bring your course syllabus/schedule, reference book, and a portable storage device (flash drive, etc.) to each lab session.
+• Bring your course syllabus/schedule, reference books, and a portable storage device (flash drive, etc.) to each lab session.

 • Duplication of software and proprietary curriculum is not permitted.